 Since the Heiken Ashi candles are averaged, they can’t reveal the exact open and close prices.
 What the trader can actually see is the HA closing price.
 While this might not be a problem for long-term traders, the limited pricing information doesn’t bode well with the more active ones.
 They prefer traditional Japanese candlesticks derived from the actual prices and visualize the open and close values on the chart.

 Not suitable for active traders (day traders or scalpers)

 The reason is that the Heiken Ashi candles are based on information for two periods (current and previous).
 This means it takes them more time to develop.

 While long-term traders aren’t so time-sensitive, scalpers and day traders might find this an issue.
 Due to the specifics of their trading strategies and the fact that they try to exploit price opportunities as soon as they arise, they usually avoid trade setups that take longer to develop.
 That is the reason why they are more willing to use traditional Japanese candlestick charts.

-A large segment of technical traders use price gaps to analyze price momentum, trigger entries, or position their stop-loss orders.
+A large segment of technical traders uses price gaps to analyze price momentum, trigger entries, or position their stop-loss orders.
 The issue with Heiken Ashi candles is that they lack price gaps.
 However, the truth is that this limitation can be avoided successfully if, during the trading session, the trader switches between Heiken Ashi candles and traditional Japanese candles.

 After you are aware of the advantages of Heiken Ashi and how it complements traditional Japanese candlesticks, you will probably want to test it yourself.
-Setting it up on a platform is an easy and straightforward task.
-Even for those taking their first steps on financial markets.
+Setting it up on a platform is an easy and straightforward task, even for those taking their first steps on financial markets.

-Here is a basic three step guide for the steps to follow to complete the set up on the Finamark platform:
+Here is a basic three-step guide for the steps to follow to complete the setup on the Finamark platform:

 2. Next, a semi-transparent tab appears where you can see all the indicators available on the Finamark platform, as well as your collections.